AqwamCreates/DataPredict-Neural/docs/Tutorials/UnderstandingFunctionBlocksDynamicComputationalGraphsAndAutomaticManualDifferentiation.md

 local NextFunctionBlock3 = FunctionBlock.new()

--- Then we chain the three "next" function blocks to the "main" function block.
+-- Then we link to the "main" function block to three "next" function blocks.

-MainFunctionBlock:addNextFunctionBlock(NextFunctionBlock1)

-MainFunctionBlock:addNextFunctionBlock(NextFunctionBlock2)

-MainFunctionBlock:addNextFunctionBlock(NextFunctionBlock3)

--- Lastly we chain the "next" function blocks back to the "main" function block.

-NextFunctionBlock1:addPreviousFunctionBlock(MainFunctionBlock)

-NextFunctionBlock2:addPreviousFunctionBlock(MainFunctionBlock)

-NextFunctionBlock3:addPreviousFunctionBlock(MainFunctionBlock)
+MainFunctionBlock:linkForward(NextFunctionBlock1)

+MainFunctionBlock:linkForward(NextFunctionBlock2)

+MainFunctionBlock:linkForward(NextFunctionBlock3)

 ```